Mark Russell

-Mark Russell (born August 23, 1932) is an American political satirist and comedian.
-He is best known for his series of semimonthly comedy specials on PBS television between 1975 and 2004.
+Marcus Joseph Ruslander (August 23, 1932 – March 30, 2023), better known as Mark Russell, was an American political satirist and comedian.
+He is best known for his series of bimonthly comedy specials on PBS television between 1975 and 2004.
 His routines were a mix of political stand-up humor covering current events and musical parodies in which he accompanied himself on his trademark American flag-themed piano.

 Early life

-Mark Russell was born Joseph Marcus Ruslander and grew up in Buffalo, New York, where he graduated from Canisius High School.
-After high school, his family briefly moved to Florida, then to Washington, D.C., where he enrolled at George Washington University, but stayed for only a month before joining the Marines.
+Mark Russell was born Marcus Joseph Ruslander and grew up in Buffalo, New York, the son of Marie Elizabeth (Perry) and Martin Ruslander.
+He graduated from Canisius High School in Buffalo.
+After high school, his family briefly moved to Florida, then to Washington, D.C., where he enrolled at George Washington University, but stayed for only a month before joining the United States Marine Corps.

 Career

 Beginning in the early 1960s, he was a regular entertainer at the Shoreham Hotel in Washington, D.C. and did his first PBS show in 1975.
+He was a regular on the 1977 CBS variety show The Starland Vocal Band Show.
 From 1979 to 1984, he was a correspondent on the NBC reality TV show Real People.
-He also made brief appearances on all six episodes of the short lived Starland Vocal Band Show (CBS) during the summer of 1977.

-Russell's song parodies use melodies from old standards with new humorous lyrics pertinent to the subject matter.
+Russell's song parodies employed melodies from old standards with new humorous lyrics pertinent to the subject matter.
 For example, in 1990, following the execution of the Romanian dictator Nicolae Ceaușescu, Russell did a parody song on his show to the tune of "Chattanooga Choo-Choo". ("Pardon me, boys / Are you the cats who shot Ceauşescu?")
-Russell himself admits that most of his jokes and songs are very topical and have "a shelf life shorter than cottage cheese".
+Russell himself admitted that most of his jokes and songs are very topical and have "a shelf life shorter than cottage cheese".

-Russell's humor is known for skewering Democrats and Republicans as well as third party, independent politicians and other prominent political (and sometimes nonpolitical) figures.
+Russell's humor was known for having skewered Democrats and Republicans, as well as third party, independent politicians and other prominent political (and sometimes nonpolitical) figures.

-Russell has often been asked the question "Do you have any writers?"
-His standard response is "Oh, yes.
+Russell was often asked the question "Do you have any writers?"
+His standard response was "Oh, yes.
 I have 535 writers: One hundred in the Senate and 435 in the House of Representatives!"
-When asked if his views on current events are too caustic, Russell replies, "I follow the old newsman's adage.
+When asked if his views on current events are too caustic, Russell replied, "I follow the old newsman's adage.
 As they say, 'I don't make the news.
 I just report it.'
 And in my case, I don't even make the jokes.
 I just report them as they masquerade as news."

 For several years, on the Sunday before Labor Day, Russell made annual appearances on Meet the Press, which was hosted from 1991 to 2008 by Tim Russert, also a Canisius High graduate.

 Parody issues

 In 1994, Russell found himself unexpectedly allied with the rap group 2 Live Crew when the group was sued for copyright infringement for their parody of the song "Oh, Pretty Woman".
-The case went to the Supreme Court, where Russell and the members of 2 Live Crew argued that song parodies were protected under fair use.
+The case went to the U.S. Supreme Court, where Russell and the members of 2 Live Crew argued that song parodies were protected under fair use.
 The Supreme Court agreed and ruled in favor of Russell and 2 Live Crew (Campbell v.
 Acuff-Rose Music, Inc.).